nuagenetworks/nuage-metroae/UPGRADE.md

 These playbooks are used to upgrade vsc(s) to new versions by copying new .tim file to the existing vsc(s) and rebooting them.

+### Checking health of VSTAT (`vstat_health.yml`)

+This playbook/role is used to gather network information related to vstat nodes and monit information relatated to stats processes on vsd prior/post upgrade process.
+A report file witn network and monit information is created (filename can be configured inside the `vstat_health.yml` playbook) inside `reports` folder.

+### Backup of VSTAT data (`vstat_data_backup.yml`)

+This playbook/role is used to take backup of Elastic search data and copy the backup folder to ansible deployment host.
+This folder is later used in vstat upgrade process.

+### Migrate VSTAT data (`vstat_data_migrate.yml`)

+This playbook/role is used to migrate the Elastic search data from prevoius version to the latest version.

+### Upgrading standalone VSTAT (`vstat_upgrade.yml`)

+This playbook/role helps to execute standalone upgrade for VSTAT.
+It is recommended for user to take snapshot of the old vstat vm(s) before the upgrade as they are destroyed.

 ## `build` and `reset-build` playbooks